Andy Torbet: Army years

 Torbet spent 10 years in the British Armed Forces as a Paratrooper, Army Diver, and bomb disposal officer, including serving with the 16 Air Assault Brigade, 3 Commando Brigade, the British Army's underwater bomb disposal team and the maritime counter terrorist group.

 He was involved in military operations in Iraq, Afghanistan, Bosnia and Herzegovina, Kosovo, Northern Ireland and Falkland Islands.

 Diving

 Torbet took up diving at the age of 12, he has since dived on operations in the British Armed Forces, on commercial vessels, and explored cave systems and ship wrecks for his television and publishing work.

 He has a number of technical diving qualifications, including cave, mixed gas, rebreather and free-diving as well as professional qualifications as a military and commercial diver and supervisor.

-Torbet's most notable dives include the Cave Of Skulls a pothole system in Meall nan Aighean, and Scotland's deepest pothole at 48 meters; exploring the wreck HMS Wager (1739) off the coast of Gulf of Penas, Patagonia; and the discovery in the English Channel of the MV Shoal Fisher, a wrecked World War II merchant ship.
+Torbet's most notable dives include the Cave Of Skulls a pothole system in Meall nan Aighean, and Scotland's deepest pothole at 48 metres; exploring the wreck HMS Wager (1739) off the coast of Gulf of Penas, Patagonia; and the discovery in the English Channel of the MV Shoal Fisher, a wrecked World War II merchant ship.